zencart/documentation/content/user/troubleshooting/cant_stay_logged_in_admin.md

 - you have your site configured to store session data in files but your filesystem doesn't have permissions set in such a way as to allow storage of the data
 - you have your site set to store session data in the database but the database table ("sessions") is corrupt or database-storage is full and new records cannot be added.

-Is your "cache" folder set to read/write (ie: chmod 777 (or some other suitable value if 777 is not permitted by your server's configuration) ?
+Is your "cache" folder set to writeable (ie: chmod 755 or some other suitable value according to your server's configuration) ?

 **Other possibilities:**